 Payment of Bills

-Later in the semester you will receive an email from our office asking you to complete a Competency Survey that is required for YSPH accreditation.
-Each of you completed this when you entered the program, and completion of the survey as you graduate will enable us to evaluate how well students are learning essential MPH competencies.
+Later in the semester you will receive an email from our office asking you to complete a Career Paths Survey.
+The completion of this brief survey regarding your plans after graduation will enable YSPH to report professional development outcomes to various public health associations and accrediting bodies.
 You will also be asked to provide contact information for our alumni records.

 9:00 a.m. - Degree Candidates Assemble